How To Get Help & Heal From Emotional Abuse

 Licensed Professional Counselor Andrea Matthews explains the difference:

 “First, let’s talk about what emotional abuse is not.
 It is not emotionally abusive to break up with a partner.
 It is not emotionally abusive to argue with your partner.
 It is not emotionally abusive when someone reacts to what you have done with hurt.
 Emotional abuse is an attempt to control, in just the same way that physical abuse is an attempt to control another person.
 The only difference is that the emotional abuser does not use physical hitting, kicking, pinching, grabbing, pushing, or other physical forms of harm.
-Rather the perpetrator of emotional abuse uses emotion as his/her weapon.”
+Rather the perpetrator of emotional abuse uses emotion as their weapon.”

 Examples of Emotional Abuse